-south dakota Habitat conservation fund
+south dakota Habitat conservation foundation

-The Fund is governed by an independent Board of Directors; consisting of a maximum of 20 members that were initially appointed by the governor.
-The Board of Directors determines how funds are spent from the Fund and work collaboratively with non-government conservation partners and government agencies like the South Dakota Game, Fish and Parks and USDA’s National Resource Conservation Service to put programs and dollars on the ground.
+The Foundation is governed by an independent Board of Directors; consisting of a maximum of 20 members that were initially appointed by the governor.
+The Board of Directors determines how funds are spent from the Foundation and work collaboratively with non-government conservation partners and government agencies like the South Dakota Game, Fish and Parks and USDA’s National Resource Conservation Service to put programs and dollars on the ground.

 Steve Halverson, Secretary/Treasurer

 Kelly Hepler, Ex Officio Board Member

 Board members were originally appointed by the Governor to manage the endowed fund at the Community Foundation.

 In addition to managing that fund, $350,000 in funds was authorized by the State Legislature in 2015 for projects, provided the board could raise matching funds.
 The Legislature required that the funds they authorized were to be spent, not endowed.
 The board raised those matching funds and the State funds were secured by the board in early 2016.
 A total of $611,000 was granted to 12 projects through a competitive grant program for projects throughout South Dakota in 2016.

 In 2016, board members elected to form a nonprofit organization from the existing board so they could accept tax deductible, spendable donations and manage those donations directly.
 The South Dakota Community Foundation will continue to manage endowed contributions with the Habitat Conservation Foundation making periodic recommendations for grants from available earnings from these endowed funds.

 In 2018, board members will participate in a series of strategic planning sessions designed to identify future priority projects.

 - Endowed donations can be given to the Habitat Conservation Fund at the South Dakota Community Foundation through their website or by contacting them directly.Â Only the earnings are available for expenditure by the Foundation each year.
 Donate today.